 2. When I saw the raptor close, soaring over the treetops, the impression I got was not of a large, buzzard-sized Accipiter (as might have been the impression if the raptor had been Northern Goshawk A. gentilis).
 Instead, I got the impression of a smaller raptor.
 An impression of a large, Buteo-sized raptor would weigh against a diagnosis of Crested Goshawk, but an impression of a smaller raptor weighs in favor of an Accipiter the size of Crested Goshawk.

 3. Besra is less likely to be seen soaring than is Crested Goshawk.

 4. As I note in my recent post, “Crested Goshawk Invades Shanghai,” Crested Goshawk is known to occur in urban Shanghai, including Century Park.
 Knowledge that Crested Goshawk is in this city does not weigh against a diagnosis of the Accipiter Sunday as Crested Goshawk.
 Indeed, if my impression of a more or less resident Accipiter is correct, then it lends support to the idea.

 P.S.
 In addition to the goshawk, our 38 species Sunday included a first-ever Century Park record of Eurasian Coot Fulica atra.
-View Sunday’s list here, and for a list of all the species recorded at the premier birding park in urban Shanghai, see our page Birds Recorded at Century Park.
+For a list of all the species recorded at the premier birding park in urban Shanghai, see our page Birds Recorded at Century Park.